 Using fundamentals in practice.

-The euro has appeared at the beginning of 2000 as the single currency of 12 union countries, and up to 2019, the number of the regions in the Eurozone increased to 19.
-All these economies (especially small ones) are closely intertwined, and therefore any news from Germany, France, Italy or Greece are capable to set the single currency in motion.
+The euro appeared at the beginning of 2000 as the single currency of 12 union countries, and up to 2019, the number of the regions in the Eurozone increased to 19.
+All these economies (especially small ones) are closely intertwined, and therefore any news from Germany, France, Italy or Greece is capable of setting the single currency in motion.

-Although at the moment not all the EU countries have accepted EUR, the main aim of the single region’s development is the euro circulation only.
+Although at the moment not all the EU countries have accepted EUR, the main aim of the single region’s development is the euro circulation.

-Also recall how badly the economy of Spain, Portugal, and Italy suffered during the financial crisis of 2008.
-In addition, Greece has repeatedly written off debts, and the Italy bonds were regarded by investors as the speculative investments only.
-Even in such a tense situation, the euro was survived.
+We also recall how badly the economy of Spain, Portugal, and Italy suffered during the financial crisis of 2008.
+In addition, Greece has repeatedly written off debts, and the Italian bonds were regarded by investors as speculative investments only.
+Even in such a tense situation, the euro survived.
 Despite very wide fluctuations, its course to the US Dollar turned out to be close to the levels that we saw at the very beginning of the history of the cash circulation of the single currency.

-In addition, the transparency of the ECB actions makes the fundamental analysis rather predictable: with a piece of experience, you will learn how to interpret all the statements of Central Bank representatives and understand what effect they have on the pair's fluctuations.
+In addition, the transparency of the ECB actions makes the fundamental analysis rather predictable: with some experience, you will learn how to interpret the statements of Central Bank representatives and understand what effect they have on the pair's fluctuations.

 First of all, pay attention to the ECB and the Fed monetary policy decisions.
 In both cases, parliamentarians meet every 6 weeks to make a decision on the interest rates changes, as well as to refresh the economic estimates.
 As a rule, the official language is trying to be “smoothed” and “combed”.
 It may seem to a novice trader that there have been expressed just simple obvious things, but the experienced observers know how to “translate” all the statements on the “human language” and compare the previous speech content with the current one.

-An important euro volatility source is the comment of the head of ECB during a press conference that is usually held in 45 minutes after the release.
+An important source of euro volatility is the comment of the head of ECB during a press conference that is usually held 45 minutes after the release.

-Since 2019, the Fed also began to organize the additional speeches in 30 minutes after the current data and the publication of the economic forecast.
+Since 2019, the Fed also began to organize additional speeches 30 minutes after the current data and the publication of the economic forecast.

 Markets respond to any changes in the expectations.
 So, the most influential information is often contained in comments and explanations.
-Central banks call such a policy as the “management of expectations”, and therefore they have tried to improve noticeably such an interaction with the market in recent years.
+Central banks call such a policy the “management of expectations”.

-So, what is going on these press conferences?
+So, what is going on in these press conferences?

 The most accurate and timely information can be obtained if you watch the live broadcast on the official ECB website.
-First of all, pay attention to the Mario Draghi or Jerome Powell statements, and how they affect the EURUSD rate.
-Try to mention this correlation by yourself, in real time.
-This is a completely new, deeper market understanding.
+Pay attention to the Christine Lagarde and Jerome Powell statements, and how they affect the EURUSD rate.
+Try to notice this correlation by yourself, in real-time.

-During the press conference, the reaction of traders can be very unexpected and strong.
-Let's recall that there is a human beyond each trade on the financial market, and people are used to be subjects to emotions, fears, and expectations.
-Very often, after a reassessment of all that has been said by the ECB representatives, markets are experienced corrections or hikes.
+During the press conference, the reaction of the market can be very unexpected and substantial.
+Remember that there is a human behind each trade on the financial market, and people are used to being subject to emotions, fears, and expectations.
+Very often, after a reassessment of all that has been said by the ECB representatives, markets experience corrections or hikes.

 Inflation is another important influence on the euro.
 In fact, the ECB is committed to keeping this indicator at 2%, or even below it.

-The main thing that you should remember after studying this lesson is that trading in the Forex market is a story about changes in interest rates and the actions of central banks to achieve the target level of inflation.
+The main thing that you should remember after studying this lesson is that trading in the Forex market is affected by changes in interest rates and the actions of central banks to achieve the target level of inflation.

 Why does the ECB set rates at all?